 The liquidity problem exists both on the supply side and the demand side of the marketplace: many current CRE investors are tied up in limited partnership positions and are unable to find liquidity for their stake (giving LEX an avenue to unlock “supply”), and many potential buyers of that real estate are less motivated or unable to purchase because of the lack of liquidity (giving LEX an avenue to unlock “demand”).

-LEX’s approach to the liquidity problem is to “take buildings public” as a capital source for current investors stuck without liquidity, and to allow the new public investors to buy and sell these real estate shares whenever they wish on the LEX Trading System (“LEX ATS”).
+LEX’s approach to the liquidity problem is to “take buildings public” as a capital source for current investors stuck without liquidity, and to allow the new public investors to buy and sell these real estate shares on the LEX Trading System (“LEX ATS”) without lockups or hold periods.

 The LEX ATS automatically executes matching buy orders and sell orders from 9:30am to 4:00pm on weekdays, and is an open system that welcomes all market participants to the table: institutional investors, market makers, other brokerages, and LEX users in the LEX app.